 If, however, you want to sell a wrecked car – with flood damage as the culprit – to a business like Sell The Car USA, disclosing that the car has had flood damage is always advised, but, and here’s the main point, it won’t drastically affect the sale.

 A Car Re-Build: Even then do you have to disclose an accident when selling a car?

 When involved in an accident and your car hasn’t been totalled, there’s always the option of rebuilding the car for sale.
 This can involve the replacement of major parts of the car, including the roof or front cowl assembly.
 Providing that the car passes inspection, your state may assign a rebuilt title to the car.

 Trading in a car with a rebuilt title requires full disclosure of the nature of the repairs undertaken.
 Expect a dealer to undertake a thorough inspection of the vehicle prior to agreeing on a sale.
 In most cases, you can expect to receive a low offer – so it might be best to sell the non-running car to a specialist car scrapyard, like Sell The Car USA.

-If you’re unsure of the best way to sell your accident damaged car or want to understand more about what you need to disclose when selling your car, contact Sell The Car USA today, we’d be happy to provide you with the best advice!
+If you’re unsure of the best way to sell your accident damaged car or want to understand more about what you need to disclose when selling your car, contact Sell The Car USA today or click the green button, we’d be happy to provide you with the best advice!